dmorrison/doingthedishes.com/_posts/2011-08-27-string-format-with-nulls.markdown

 @(Model.HasValue ?
 Model.Value.ToString("yyyy-MM-dd") : "")
 {% endhighlight %}

 However, String.Format in the .NET framework will [just return an empty string](http://geekswithblogs.net/mnf/archive/2008/01/09/passing-null-parameters-to-string.format-is-safe.aspx) when formatting null values.
-I thought this was handy, and it seems pops up in a surprising number of cases.
+I thought this was handy, and it seems to pop up in a surprising number of cases.